Pathway Testing in Metabolomics with Globaltest, Allowing Post Hoc Choice of Pathways: Introduction

+To illustrate the loss of FWER control when correcting for multiple testing only within database, we simulated null data by permuting the 0/1 response 2000 times based on a real data set with 92 observations and 47 metabolites \citep{taware2018volatilomic}.
+We consider a total of 6 annotation databases: ``KEGG", ``Biocyc", ``SMPDB", ``Biofunction'', ``Protein'' from Metabolites Biological Role (MBROLE) \citep{lopez2016mbrole} and ``Wiki'' from ``rWikiPathways'' \citep{slenter2017wikipathways}.
+Table \ref{tab:FWER} shows that DAG, Focus Level and Structured Holm control the FWER at the pre-specified level of $5\%$ within each database, as expected.
+However, when considering all databases simultaneously, an error corresponds to rejecting at least one true null hypothesis in any database.
+In this case, DAG, Focus Level and Structured Holm have a FWER of 11.9\%, 12.3\% and 8.3\%, respectively, largely exceeding the $5\%$ level.

+Ideally, researchers should be able to choose the pathway databases after seeing the data, while still maintaining strict FWER control.
+Such post hoc inference is possible using closed testing \citep{marcus1976closed}.
+Closed testing controls FWER for all possible feature sets, and therefore allows researchers to postpone the selection of pathways of interest after seeing the data. \cite{goeman2019only} proved that only closed testing procedures are admissible for FWER control of pathways, i.e.\ all other procedures either are equivalent to closed testing or can be improved using closed testing.
+Closed testing has been explored for pathway analysis in genomics by \cite[``SEA'',][]{mitra2019}, building upon applications in neuroimaging \citep{rosenblatt2018all}.
+However, ``SEA" uses the Simes' test \citep{simes1986improved} as the pathway test, which requires assumption on positive dependence of p-values \citep{sarkar1997simes} and is conservative when p-values are strongly dependent.
+Simes is an unusual pathway test to use in metabolomics, and it would be desirable to use Globaltest instead.

-In this work, we derive a novel FWER controlling procedure based on closed testing with Globaltest for all possible feature sets.
-The major challenge to perform closed testing, as always, is computational: it requires exponentially many tests.
-We develop a shortcut to overcome this limitation by reducing the exponential number of Globaltest to a linear one.
-We first propose the ``single -step'' shortcut, which is fast but approximate to the full closed testing.
-It guarantees strong FWER control, but may be conservative.
-We then embed the ``single -step'' shortcut within a branch and bound algorithm to gain power.
-This ``iterative'' shortcut will approximate the full closed testing procedure closer and closer as we iterate longer, trading computation time for power.
-Our new shortcut allows exact closed testing with Globaltest to be performed on a regular PC using a data set with the size of typical metabolomics data, with up to around 500 features.
+In this work, we develop closed testing for FWER control with Globaltest pathway analysis for application to metabolomics.
+The major challenge to perform closed testing is computational: it requires exponentially many tests.
+We develop novel shortcuts to overcome this limitation by reducing the exponential number of Globaltests to linear.
+We first propose a ``single-step'' shortcut that is fast but approximate to the full closed testing procedure.
+It guarantees strong FWER control but may be conservative.
+To gain power, we then embed the single-step shortcut within a branch and bound algorithm, leading to an ``iterative'' shortcut.
+The iterative shortcut will approximate the full closed testing procedure closer and closer as we iterate longer, trading computation time for power and converging eventually to the exact closed testing result.
+On the scale of typical metabolomics data ($\approx$ 300 features), the exact closed testing result for a pathway can be obtained in seconds on a regular PC.